 - Students who waive field training can not waive the interprofessional collaborative practice requirements.
 Students waiving the field training experience register for 1 credit of their department's 544 course (CHB, EEH or STA), complete the Foundations of Interprofessional Collaborative Practice Online Module Series, and participate in an interprofessional forum.

-- In addition to the mandatory field training report, students are required to prepare and submit a presentation of their field training experience using the outline detailed below.
-The presentation should consist of between 15 to 20 slides and include speaker notes for each slide.
+- Students are required to prepare and submit a PowerPoint slide set of their field training experience using the outline detailed below.
+The slide set should consist of between 15 to 20 slides and include speaker notes for each slide.

-- Overview of field training project, goals, objectives and activities
+- Description and overview of field training project, goals, objectives and activities

 - Coursework and/or professional experience utilized during field training